Please ensure Javascript is enabled for purposes of website accessibility

 Book with books and the word honesty

-Honesty is an important character trait that your child needs to be taught and reading picture books, about honesty, together with your child is a are a great way to do that.
+Honesty is an important character trait that your child needs to be taught.
+Reading picture books, about honesty, together with your child is a are a great way to do that.

 A Children’s Book About Lying (Help Me Be Good book series) by Joy Berry